Skip to content

 Alambre is a popular Mexican dish consisting of grilled beef and topped with chopped bacon, bell peppers, onions, cheese, salsa and, in some variations, avocado.
 It is usually served with freshly made corn or flour tortillas.

-Previous article Middle Eastern Spiced Lamb Recipe
+Previous article Hirekatsu Recipe